AmNotAGoose/ConnectFour/README.md

 - Adds the win message to **afterDisplayBoardMessages** to be printed after the final board

 **void promptPlayAgain()**
-- Prompts the user for if they want to play again using a while loop, only breaking once a valid choice is reached.
+- Prompts the user if they want to play again using a while loop, only breaking once a valid choice is reached.